Tom Landry: Personal life

 Landry married Alicia Wiggs on January 28, 1949.
 They had a son and two daughters.
-He was a Christian.
+He was a Christian, attending Highland Park Methodist Church, at times even giving sermons there.
 On January 22, 2021, the Dallas Cowboys announced that Alicia had died the previous day at the age of 91.

 When coaching on the sidelines Landry always wore a suit and tie with his trademark fedora.